Abhik0605/Course-github/README.md

-# Course-github
+# Course-github-Assignments
-This is a Coursera related repository
+This is a Coursera related repository where I post the assignments.